OmarBazaraa/FileQueryLanguage/tools/README.md

 ### Flex & Bison

 Download Flex & Bison compiler generating packages into this directory
-and make sure their paths match those in the `Makefile`.
+and make sure their paths match those in the `Makefile` and `CMakeLists.txt`.

 FQL is built on: